russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 **Simple but Critical:**
 - Filters cumulative actuals to just today's date
 - Provides the anchor point for linear interpolation
-- This is the "You are here" marker
+- This is the "You are here" marker on the map

-**Example:**
+**For Zero-Activity Sources:**
-If today is October 21st and we have 166 MQLs so far, this CTE captures that 166 as our starting point for projecting forward.
+- Sources with no actuals will show 0 as current_actual

-**Statistical Importance:**
+- This is important for the forecast sources added in CTE 4
-In interpolation, boundary conditions are crucial.
-This provides our initial condition - the known value from which we project.
+- Their prediction lines will start from 0 and rise to predicted value

 ---